darrenjw/blog/sbml-scala/DraftPost.md

 }
 ```
 There are just a few things worth noting about this simple example.
-The first gotcha is to try and resist the temptation to import all SBML classes into the namespace.
+The first gotcha is to try and resist the temptation to import all SBML classes into the namespace (with `import org.sbml.jsbml._`).
 This is poor programming practice at the best of times, but here it is especially problematic.
 Scala programmers will be aware that `Unit` is a very important type in the Scala language, which has nothing to do with the JSBML class `Unit`, which represents a physical unit of measurement.
 The clash can be avoided by using the fully qualified name, `org.sbml.jsbml.Unit` wherever the JSBML `Unit` class is intended, but that is rather cumbersome, so the typical Scala mechanism for dealing with this is to rename the class on import, using, for example:
 ```scala
 import org.sbml.jsbml.{ Unit => JsbmlUnit }
 ```
 Then in code it is clear that `Unit` refers to the Scala type and `JsbmlUnit` refers to the JSBML class.

 Also note that `JavaConversions` has been imported.
 This provides an implicit conversion from a Java to a Scala iterator, and this simplifies iterating over SBML `listOf`s.
-Here is use it to implicitly convert the `listOfSpecies` iterator into a Scala iterator so that I can call `foreach` on it.
+Here is used it to implicitly convert the `listOfSpecies` Java iterator into a Scala iterator so that I can call `foreach` on it.

-**Further reading**
+### Further reading

 This complete runnable example is available in my <a href="https://github.com/darrenjw/blog/tree/master/sbml-scala">blog repo</a> on github.
 This example will run on any system with a recent JVM installed.
 It does not require Scala, or libSBML, or JSBML, or any other dependency.

+Once you are up and running with a simple example like this, the <a href="http://sbml.org/Software/JSBML/docs">JSBML Documentation</a> is fine.
+Start by reading the <a href="https://github.com/sbmlteam/jsbml/raw/master/doc/user_guide/User_Guide.pdf">User guide</a> and then use the <a href="http://sbml.org/Special/Software/JSBML/latest-stable/build/apidocs/">API Documentation</a>.

 ## Conclusion

-**Brief wrap-up**
+Working with SBML in Scala is quite convenient using JSBML.
+It is easy to include a dependence on JSBML in Scala sbt projects.
+JSBML has a typical Java Object-Oriented API that is somewhat unnatural in Scala, but isn't too bad using a few tricks, such as implicit iterator conversion.
+It wouldn't be very difficult to layer a more functional API on top of JSBML, but I don't have the energy to do that.
+See my <a href="https://github.com/darrenjw/blog/tree/master/sbml-scala">blog repo</a> for the full runnable example.